Comet Holmes: Discovery

 and B. Kidd (Bramley, Surrey, England).
 Independent discoveries were made by Thomas David Anderson (Edinburgh, Scotland) on November 8 and by Mike Brown (Wilkes, USA) and by John Ewen Davidson (Mackay, Queensland, Australia) on November 9.

 The first calculations of the elliptical orbit of 17P/Holmes were done independently by Heinrich Kreutz and George Mary Searle.
 Additional orbits eventually established the perihelion date as June 13 and the orbital period as 6.9 years.
 These calculations proved that the comet was not a return of Biela's Comet.

-The 1899 and 1906 appearances were observed, but the comet was lost (see Lost comet) after 1906 until it was recovered on July 16, 1964, by Elizabeth Roemer (US Naval Observatory Flagstaff Station, Arizona, United States).
+The 1899 and 1906 appearances were observed, but the comet was subsequently lost after 1906 until it was recovered on 16 July 1964, by Elizabeth Roemer (US Naval Observatory Flagstaff Station, Arizona, United States).
 Aided by the computer predictions of Brian G. Marsden, the comet has been observed on every subsequent return.